olcf/cuda-training-series/exercises/hw12/readme.md

 ## Part A

-Use basic compute-sanitizer functionality (no additional switches) to identify a problem in the code.
-Using the output from compute-sanitizer, identify the offending line of code.
+Use basic *compute-sanitizer* functionality (no additional switches) to identify a problem in the code.
+Using the output from *compute-sanitizer*, identify the offending line of code.
 Fix this issue.

 Hints:
   - Remember that *-lineinfo* will cause compute-sanitizer (in this usage) to report the actual line of code that is causing the problem